 Harvesting the turf is done with a large tractor tool that automatically flattens, cuts and rolls the grass into turf rolls.

 A blade slides beneath the grass in a sawing motion, whilst 2 blades at either side cut the strip at the sides and move it onto the conveyor belt.
 A tool on the conveyor belt rolls the turf into handy bundles and lines them up onto a pallet for delivery.

 Now, the turf is ready to be dispatched and laid in a well prepared soil.
-Find out more about how turf is laid in our post here.

 If you would prefer to speak to one of our dedicated customer service team please call us